lee2998p/Embedded2/src/jetson/models/Retinaface/README.md

 The forward function receives input tensor x: x is either a single image tensor or a batch of them.
 The forward function applied the stagges of network layers and performs operations.
 Finally, it returns the output tensor after passing through MobileNetV1 backbone.
 ## retinaface.py
-This file describes functions about making layers describing facial images.
+This file describes the RetinaFace model and the classes and functions used to operate on the facial images.

 #### ClassHead
 This class describes functions for the classification of the image.